lapinek/java-rcs-developer/README.developing-scripted-connectors.md

     For a functional scripted Groovy connection you MUST have a location registered in "scriptRoots".

-    If you only use your connector to execute scripts to "run on connector", as explained in the [Connection Configuration > "systemActions"](#heading--developing-connector-configuration-system-actions) chapter, the string reference saved in "scriptRoots" does not have to be pointing to an actual location.

-    However, in order to run any scripts hosted on the connector server _and_ referenced in the connection configuration, which is almost always the case in general and _always_ the case for a [Scripted REST](https://backstage.forgerock.com/docs/openicf/latest/connector-reference/scripted-rest.html) connector, the scripts MUST exist under a location registered in "scriptRoots".
+    In order to run any scripts hosted on the connector server and referenced in the connection configuration, the scripts MUST exist under a location registered in "scriptRoots".

-    > See the [Minimal Configuration](#heading--developing-scripted-connectors-groovy-connection-rest-minimum) chapter for illustration.

-    Some advantages of hosting a script on the connector server are outlined at the end of the ["systemActions" > "run on resource" vs "run on connector"](#heading--developing-connector-configuration-system-actions-execute-modes) chapter.

-    If you provide an invalid reference to a script, your connection will fail to be validated.
+    If you provide an invalid reference to a script, your connection configuration will fail to be validated.

 * "customizerScriptFileName"